-- If you are in the room where the fire is, leave straight away, together with anybody else, then close the door. - Do not stay behind to try to put the fire out. - Tell everybody else in your home about the fire and get everybody to leave.
-Close the front door and leave the building. - Do not use the lift. - Do not use a balcony unless it is part of the escape route from the building. - Call the fire and rescue service on 999 telling them clearly the address where the fire is. - Do not end the call until the fire and rescue service have repeated the address to you and you are sure they have got it right.
-The fire and rescue service cannot help if they do not have the full address.
+- if you are in the room where the fire is, leave straight away and close the door behind you. - do not stay behind to try to put the fire out. - tell everybody else in your home about the fire and get everybody to leave.
+Close the front door and leave the building. - do not use the lift. - do not use a balcony unless it is part of the escape route from the building. - call the fire and rescue service on 999 telling them clearly the address where the fire is. - do not end the call until the fire and rescue service have correctly repeated the address to you and have confirmed it is ok to end the call. - the fire and rescue service cannot help if they do not have the full address.